vespa-engine/documentation/en/tutorials/text-search.md

 The commands above output the mean reciprocal rank score as well as generate two output files `msmarco/test-output-default.tsv` and `msmarco/test-output-bm25.tsv` containing the reciprocal rank metric for each query sent.
-We can than aggregate those values to compute the mean reciprocal rank for each _ranking-profile_ or plot those values to get a richer comparison between the two ranking functions.
+We can than aggregate those values to compute the mean reciprocal rank for each rank-profile or plot those values to get a richer comparison between the two ranking functions.
 For the small dataset in the sample data, the MRR is approximately equal.
 For the full MSMARCO dataset on the other hand, we see a different picture: